-- Provisional Licence: "May I see your Provisional Licence please?"
+- Learner Permit "May I see your Learner Permit please?"

-All applicants must produce a current Irish Provisional Licence for inspection before the start of the test.
-'Visitor's Licences' are not acceptable.
-The photograph on the Licence should be checked for proof of identity.
-The Licence must be valid for the category of test being conducted.
-Pre-dated Provisional Licences are acceptable - see Office Notice DT 9/2004 relating to pre-dated Provisional Licences.
+All applicants must produce a current Learner Permit for inspection before the start of the test.
+'Visitor's Licence's are not acceptable.
+The photograph on the Permit should be checked for proof of identity.
+The Permit must be valid for the category of test being conducted.
+The tester checks the Learner Permit number.
+The driver number details should match those provided in Applicants Details on the tablet.

-If the Licence is in order the Tester hands it back to the applicant saying - "that's fine, thanks" or if the Licence is not in order say, "Sorry, I am not permitted to conduct your test - your Licence is e.g. out of date, or, not valid for the category of vehicle you propose to use”, etc. Record the outcome code on the tablet device.
+If the Permit is in order the Tester hands it back to the applicant saying “that’s fine, thanks” or if the Permit is not in order say, “Sorry, I am not permitted to conduct your test your Permit is e.g. out of date, or, not valid for the category of vehicle you propose to use”, etc. Record the outcome code on the tablet device.

 On no account should testers accuse anyone of being an imposter.
-Testers should take reasonable steps to establish the identity/ entitlement where the Licence has been accidentally damaged in e.g. a washing machine, etc. Where the serial number is not legible it is in order to record the red document number in its place.
+Testers should take reasonable steps to establish the identity/ entitlement where the Permit has been accidentally damaged.

-In all cases the Licence is returned to the applicant.
+In all cases the permit is returned to the applicant.

-Testers should not ask any questions relating to code-numbers, which may appear on Provisional Licences from time to time.
-Where code '100' appears on the Provisional Licence the test should not be conducted and the candidate should be informed that another test will be arranged by the RSA.
-The file should be sent to Head Office in Ballina for forwarding to the Supervisor.
-A non-conducted report sheet should be completed and issued.
+Testers should not ask any questions relating to code numbers, which may appear on Learner Permits from time to time.
+Where code '100' appears on the Learner Permit the test should not be conducted and the candidate should be informed that another test will be arranged by the RSA.
+Any paperwork should be sent to Head Office in Ballina for forwarding to the Supervisor.
+A non-conducted report sheet should be completed and issued..

-Present the facing sheet to the applicant and indicate the statement relating to the condition of the vehicle and insurance cover, saying - "Would you please read this statement and if you're satisfied it is in order, please tap on the button to say “I have read and understand the declaration”.
+Present the tablet displaying the declaration to the applicant and indicate the statement relating to the condition of the vehicle and insurance cover, saying – “Would you please read this statement and if you’re satisfied it is in order, please tap on the button to say “I have read and understand the declaration”.
 The tester should then tap on the button “Applicants mark witnessed by tester”.

-An additional identification check may be made if necessary by holding on to the Provisional Licence while the applicant is reading the declaration.
+An additional identification check may be made if necessary by holding on to the Learner Permit while the applicant is reading the declaration.
 Tester should hold on to Learner Permit to verify that signature corresponds with applicants signature on Driving Test Feedback Form.
-The tester should be satisfied regarding the insurance status of the vehicle presented for test by checking that a current insurance disc is on display, and ensuring that the test candidate signs the declaration confirming that he/she is properly insured to drive the vehicle.
+The tester should be satisfied regarding the insurance status of the vehicle presented for test and ensure that the test candidate presses the button on the declaration confirming that he/she is properly insured to drive the vehicle.

 See Office Notices DT 4/03 and 5/03 relating to insurance matters and the driving test.
-Where an applicant has difficulty in reading the statement, the tester should read it aloud, and indicate the relevant passage with a biro.
-If the applicant refuses to sign the facing sheet, the tester should inform the applicant that the test cannot be conducted and advise the applicant to re-apply.
-A non-conducted report sheet should be completed and issued.
+Where an applicant has difficulty in reading the statement, the tester should read it aloud, and indicate the relevant passage.
+If the applicant refuses to complete the declaration, the tester should inform the applicant that the test cannot be conducted and advise the applicant to re-apply.
+A non-conducted report sheet should be completed and issued..

 The tester should not ask any questions relating to the condition of the vehicle, or insurance cover, or request production of an Insurance Certificate.
-Any information volunteered by the applicant should be noted on the front of the facing sheet.
+Any information volunteered by the applicant should be noted.

 Concluding the preliminaries, the tester says - "Thank you.
 Now I'd like to ask you some questions on the Rules of the Road."